jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 As mentioned before, Ansible is used for server provisioning and configuration, and Jenkins is used as the orchestration tool for code promotion.
 It was very important to ensure these tools could continue to be used to manage the new A/B testing process.

 The main action here was configuring Jenkins to target the second production environment.
-The following screen image shows the Jenkins view of both environments:
+Figure 7 shows the Jenkins view of both environments.

 *Figure 7 – Jenkins view of two production environments*

 ![Figure 7 – Jenkins view of two production environments]({{ site.baseurl }}/images/2016-12-28-catraca-livre/Figure_7_Jenkins_1.png)

-In the Jenkins dashboard shown in figure 7:
+In the Jenkins dashboard shown in figure 7,

 - **Deploy** targets the first (regular) production environment
 - **Deploy testeAB** targets the second production environment
 - **Rollback** targets the first production environment and deploys the (n-1) version

-When clicking the Deploy testeAB link the users sees the following view:
+When clicking the Deploy testeAB link the users see the following view:

 *Figure 8 – Jenkins view of the second production environment*